-We have adopted a written code of business conduct and ethics that applies to our employees, officers and directors.
-A current copy of the code is posted on the Corporate Governance section of our website, which is located at www.richtechrobotics.com.
+On or prior to the completion of this offering, we will adopt a written code of business conduct and ethics that applies to our employees, officers and directors.
+A current copy of the code will be posted on the Corporate Governance section of our website, which will be located at www.richtechrobotics.com.
 We intend to disclose future amendments to certain provisions of our code of business conduct and ethics, or waivers of such provisions applicable to any principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, and our directors, on our website identified above or in filings with the SEC.